lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 **!!!
 IMPORTANT Pick a new name for your assembly !!!**

 We will use `-shortPaired` for the paired end library reads as before, and add `-shortPaired2` for the mate pairs.
-Also, to make sure we all end up having the same assembly, the kmer size is given:
+Also, to make sure we all end up having the same assembly, the kmer size is given.
+Make sure you are in the `velvet` directory before running the command.

 ```
 velveth ASM_NAME3 81 \